-Somalia suicide car bomb attack leaves at least 65 dead
+Somalia suicide car bomb attack leaves at least 76 dead

 Police have warned that the death toll could rise as many of the wounded have been rushed to hospitals.

+Images from the scene showed multiple wrecked vehicles with shards of twisted metal nearby as well as a minibus marked with blood.

-Two Turkish citizens were among the dead, Turkey's Foreign Minister Mevlüt Çavuşoğlu confirmed shortly after the attack.
+Turkey's Foreign Minister Mevlüt Çavuşoğlu confirmed two Turkish citizens had died in the attack.

 "May Allah's mercy be upon our 2 citizens and innocent Somali brothers&sisters who lost their lives in the heinous terrorist attack," Çavuşoğlu wrote on his Twitter account.
 He added Turkey would continue to stand with Somalia in the fight against terror.